-On arrival at a secondary care facility, all patients should have a COVID-19 test undertaken even if asymptomatic.
+On arrival at a secondary care facility, all patients should have a COVID-19 test undertaken even if asymptomatic, as part of admission screening.
 Where available, multiplex rapid testing should be undertaken (symptomatic patients only) to help determine patient placement within the respiratory pathway and establish patient cohorts where required.